tablexi/nucore-open/README.md

 ## Learn more

-There are valuable resources in the NU Core's doc directory.
+There are valuable resources in the NUcore's doc directory.

 * Want to conform to the project's established coding standards? [**See coding_standards.md**](doc/coding_standards.md)